1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 Permanent craft communities made sense in the past.
 They worked when:

-- Technical mastery alone could generate high value
+- An era when technology was not sufficiently modularized and had to rely on stochastic processes → Technical mastery alone could generate high value

 Even if senior artisans abused apprentices, following tradition reduced trial-and-error costs.
-You endured it because it was the cheapest way to learn.
+You endured it because it was the best efficient way to learn.
 But today’s conditions are the opposite:

 - Fixed costs are high